sudaredd/aws-services/README.md

 # aws-services
 * Sample Jms producer and consumer to send/subscribe message to AWS SQS
 * Sample sender to upload a file in AWS S3 bucket
+* Sample SsmClient to read properties from AWS param store